913-715-0500 | firstname.lastname@example.org

 As a resident of Johnson County and Overland Park for more than four decades, it is my honor to serve as your elected Chairman of the Johnson County Board of Commissioners for a second term after serving as Fourth District Commissioner for four years.

 It is the goal of the Board of Commissioners to diligently serve the citizens and visitors of Johnson County by addressing all issues and concerns in a timely manner.
-One way we do this is by continually striving to find better ways to deliver the services our citizens have the right to expect and deserve.
+One way we do this is by continually striving to find better ways to deliver the services our residents have the right to expect and deserve.
 Your input concerning issues and concerns before the Board is important in assisting me, as your Chairman, and my fellow commissioners in making the best decisions.

 About the Chairman